Marin Art Directory

 Marcia S. Dalva is a Marin County ceramic artist who creates symbolic figures with fired and glazed clay.

 Mark Jaeger is a ceramic artist with a studio in San Anselmo.
-He studied ceramics at University of California, Davis.
 His portfolio includes clay sculptures series of Superheroes, San Francisco Founders, and other heads and figures.
+He studied ceramics at the University of California, Davis.

 Mary Tuthill Lindheim (1912-2004), born Mary Barbara Tuthill, and also known professionally as Mary Tuthill or Mary Lindheim, was an American sculptor and studio potter.
 She trained as a sculptor with Ralph Stackpole and Alexander Archipenko, working in Los Angeles, Chicago, New York, and San Francisco between 1930 and 1945.
 Widowed in World War II, she turned to ceramics, studying with Antonio Prieto at California College of Arts and Crafts (now California College of the Arts), and was an active studio artist and leader in pottersÄô and craftsmen circles in the Bay Area from 1946 to 1969.